zero-0002/ai-rag-azure-workshop/docs/index.md

     - **Contoso Web (UI)** is the website frontend providing the customer UI/UX.
     - **Contoso Chat (AI)** is the AI backend processing customer questions & returning relevant responses.

----

 ## 4. Data

 The Retrieval Augmented Generation (RAG) design pattern allows us to _customize the AI_ by enhancing the user prompt with _dynamically retrieved knowledge_ that grounds the responses in the provided context.
 Let's understand the shape of the data available to us.

-### 4.1 Customer Info
+??? quote "1.
+CUSTOMER INFO | See Sample Record (JSON) - _click to expand_"

     This record represents _a single customer_, providing their profile information ("id", name, contact info) and their purchase history ("orders"). _This JSON data may be stored in a noSQL datbase like Azure CosmosDB and retrieved dynamically by the chat AI_.

-??? quote "Sample Customer Info Record (JSON) - _click to expand_"

     ```json title=""
     {